MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Set-up-Hyper-V-Replica.md

 -   **Plan capacity**: Download the [Capacity Planner for Hyper-V Replica](http://www.microsoft.com/download/details.aspx?id=39057) .

 -   **Decide how often you need to synchronize data**:  The data on the Replica server is synchronized updated according to the replication frequency you configure \(30 seconds, 5 minutes, or 15 minutes\).
-The frequency you choose should consider the following: Are the VMs running critical data with a low RPO?
+The frequency you choose should consider the following: Are the virtual machines running critical data with a low RPO?
 What are you bandwidth considerations?
-Your highly\-critical VMs will obviously need more frequent replication.
+Your highly\-critical virtual machines will obviously need more frequent replication.

 -   **Decide how to recover data**:  By default Hyper\-V Replica only stores a single recovery point that will be the latest replication sent from the primary to the secondary.
 However if you  want the option to recover data to an earlier point in time you can specify that additional recovery points should be stored \(to a maximum of 24 hourly points\).
 If you do need additional recovery points you should note that this requires more overhead on processing and storage resources.